 This is the standard method for filling the small cracks and holes in the wood.
 Consisting of oil-based compounds, such as linseed oil and calcium carbonate.
 Putty is an effective material for filling small cracks and holes on the exterior and interior wood surfaces due to its flexible nature.
 However, we do not recommend using putty for filling large cracks or holes as the chemicals in it can damage the wood if applied in large quantities.

-Wood glazing putty is typically applied using a putty knife and can take around 6-8 days to dry completely in dry weather conditions.
-However, painting does not require the putty to be completely dry and can usually be painted over after 48 hours.
+Wood glazing putty is typically applied using a putty knife and can take around 6-8 days to dry completely under dry weather conditions.
+However, for painting purposes, the putty does not need to be completely dry and can usually be painted over after 48 hours.

 2-Part Wood Filler

-The 2-part wood filler combines resin and hardeners to create a strong, durable repair material.
-They are often used to fill large holes and cracks in the wood and can be sanded, painted, or stained once dry.
-Additionally, 2-part wood filler is extremely versatile and can be used on the interior and exterior of a log cabin.
+The 2-part wood filler combines resin and hardeners to create a strong and durable repair material.
+It is commonly used to fill large holes and cracks in wood and can be sanded, painted, or stained once it is dry.
+Additionally, 2-part wood filler is highly versatile and can be used both for the interior and exterior of a log cabin.

-We recommend a 2-part wood filler, such as Professional 2 Part Wood Filler, as an effective option for filling holes and large cracks in the exterior or interior wood since it is typically more durable, fully paintable, and is longer lasting than most other types of fillers.
+We recommend using a 2-part wood filler, such as Professional 2 Part Wood Filler, as it is an effective option for filling holes and large cracks in the exterior or interior wood.
+It is typically more durable, fully paintable, and longer-lasting compared to most other types of fillers.

 Follow the instructions on the product packaging to mix or prepare the fillers, and use a putty knife or trowel to apply them to the cracks and holes in the wood.

-To achieve a smooth and consistent coating, ensure you fill all the crevices in the logs with chosen filler.
-Once the filler is dry to the touch, check if it has shrunk and apply more filler to areas that need it.
+To achieve a smooth and consistent coating, make sure to fill all the crevices in the logs with the chosen filler.
+Once the filler is dry to the touch, check for any shrinkage and apply more filler to areas that require it.